 Try shifting your perspective on dandelions.
 View them as an organic tool for soil amendment, a food to forage and add to your summer salads, or even something you can pick to create a small bouquet of wildflowers for your kitchen counter.
 Our little ones inherently know that dandelions are beautiful and love creating handpicked bouquets for their loved ones.
 Follow their lead and learn to love the dandelions in your yard instead of applying harsh chemicals to kill them.

-Using a lawn care product like instead may even reduce the dandelions in your yard as the soil becomes healthier and the lawn lusher to help block dandelion growth.
+Using a lawn care product like instead may even reduce the dandelions in your yard as the soil becomes healthier and the lawn lusher in order to help block dandelion growth.
 I barely notice the dandelions in my yard.
 They’re here and gone before I have time to think about plucking them from the ground, and I know they provide a nourishing food source for so many insects on which our ecosystem relies.

 Museum Lawns | Look But Don’t Touch

-Modern lawns have a reputation of being a heavy and useless environmental burden, and I think that’s because we too often treat them like museums.
+Modern lawns have a reputation for being a heavy and useless environmental burden, and I think that’s because we too often treat them like museums.
 We curate them and care for them with great diligence primarily so they look beautiful regardless of their functional purpose.
 As a result, the collective “we” cares less about the chemicals on the lawn or the underlying soil health and more about the way the lawn looks from the curb.

 Let’s shift the status quo and focus on preserving lawns as an area for play and togetherness.
-When we view lawns through the lens of space to spend time, we prioritize more natural and eco-friendly care for that space while also transforming unused lawn into pollinator gardens and rewilding areas (or even front yard vegetable gardens for those feeling particularly ambitious).
+When we view lawns through the lens of space to spend time, we prioritize more natural and eco-friendly care for that space while also transforming unused lawns into pollinator gardens and rewilding areas (or even front yard vegetable gardens for those feeling particularly ambitious).